 In her leisure time Charlotte enjoys spending time with her family, socialising with friends and playing competitive netball for a local team.

-Care proceedings can be a very stressful and confusing time for parents and their families.
-Our team of child law specialists have extensive experience in advising and representing parents and family members who are involved in care proceedings.
-Our child care team are all members of the Law Society’s Children Panel.
+Care Proceedings begin when the Local Authority asks the court to look at a child’s situation.
+It can be a very stressful and confusing time for parents and their families.
+Our Child Law specialists are both members of the Law Society’s Children Panel and have extensive experience in advising and representing parents and family members who are involved in Care Proceedings.

-Funding: If you are a parent of the child or have parental responsibility for the child you will automatically be entitled to legal aid irrespective of your financial position.
+If you are a parent of the child or have parental responsibility for the child, and the Local Authority have given notice that it intends to issue Care Proceedings, then you are entitled to Legal Aid, irrespective of your financial position.
+Our Child Law experts can advise and guide you through the process.

 Types of Orders